1solation/how-to-become-something-youre-not/how-to-become-something-youre-not/slides.md

 <!--
 & it got me thinking

-a type of skin cancer.
-It's often caused by too much sun exposure.
-Now I know what I need, it's time to find some data on it -->
+all of these look generally similar a type of skin cancer - low survival rate.
+It's often caused by too much UV exposure.
+-->

 ---